Unlocking Success in BACB Fieldwork: Mastering Restricted vs Unrestricted Hours with Tracker!

 Notifications

-Tracker! offers reminders when you're close to meeting your required hours, this can be found on your dashboard.
-For example, if you have completed 975 restricted hours, this will be visible in various graphs on your dashboard.
+Tracker! offers reminders when you're close to meeting your required hours.
+You will find these on your dashboard.
+For example, if you have completed 975 restricted hours, this information will be visible in various graphs.
 This feature helps you avoid last-minute scrambles to meet your goals.

 Comprehensive Reporting

-Tracker! also generates detailed reports on your fieldwork hours.
-Instead of simply viewing totals, you can analyze your experience over time, helping you identify trends that might require changes in your schedule.
+Tracker! generates detailed reports on your fieldwork hours.
+Instead of simply viewing totals, you can analyze your experience over time.
+This analysis helps you identify trends that might require changes in your schedule.
 If you find you've spent 600 hours in independent study but only 400 in supervised practice, you can adjust accordingly to ensure balanced growth.

 Practical Tips for Balancing Your Hours